 Dismissal (Mandatory and Discretionary)

-Under 34 CFR 106.45, Moravian College must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:
+Under 34 CFR 106.45, Moravian University must dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing, it is determined that:

 - The conduct alleged in the formal complaint would not constitute sexual harassment as defined above, even if proved; and/or

-- The conduct did not occur in an educational program or activity controlled by Moravian College (including buildings or property controlled by recognized student organizations), and/or Moravian College does not have control of the Respondent; and/or
+- The conduct did not occur in an educational program or activity controlled by Moravian University (including buildings or property controlled by recognized student organizations), and/or Moravian University does not have control of the Respondent; and/or

 - The conduct did not occur against a person in the United States; and/or

-- At the time of filing a formal complaint, the Complainant is not participating in or attempting to participate in the education program or activity of the College.
+- At the time of filing a formal complaint, the Complainant is not participating in or attempting to participate in the education program or activity of the University.

-Moravian College may dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing:
+Moravian University may dismiss a formal complaint or any allegations therein if, at any time during the investigation or hearing:

 - The Complainant notifies the Title IX Coordinator in writing that they would like to withdraw the formal complaint or any allegations therein; or

-- The Respondent is no longer enrolled in or employed by Moravian College; or
+- The Respondent is no longer enrolled in or employed by Moravian University; or

-- Specific circumstances prevent the College from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.
+- Specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein.

 Counterclaims determined to be reported in good faith will be processed using the grievance procedures below.
 Investigation of such claims may either take place after resolution of the underlying initial allegation or may be resolved through the same investigation as the underlying allegation, at the discretion of the Title IX Coordinator.